denistsoi/dtsoi.com/docs/cv/readme.md

 ```

 - Introduced to Golang development.
-- Focused mainly on Chrome Extension app using ThreeJS.
+- Focused mainly on Chrome Extension app using ThreeJS
   - and serial api to communicate with Makibox 3D printer.

 ### 08/2013 - 01/2014 <span class="time">5m</span>